Jodu555/CineFinn/README.md

 - [x] Implement a job-cli system to run a pre specified job with the cli
   - [ ] Change ID Job : A Job for which i can change an ID instant wihout any problems
   - [ ] Obtain Side-Infos : To Obtain the series image and infos as well as start & end date
+  - [ ] Write a job to re calculate the watch list to the episode and season numbers (1 based)
 - [ ] ReThink the current series store
 - [ ] Rework the whole watch page and use code splitting smart indexing and much more
   - [ ] Basically rewirte the whole watch page